 In addition to reducing demands, organizations can also support their employees during the holiday by increasing resources.
 As organizations are vastly different, this strategy to increase resources can happen in many different ways.
 An example of this increase in resources could look like support from management and leaders.
 This can come in the form of increased leader engagement with employees, showing genuine concern and care for employees’ lives outside of work, more positive feedback, and increased communication.
 When employees feel supported by their leaders in times of high stress, this not only increases their rapport with their leaders, it also increases engagement and reduces stress levels.
 Another way to boost resources during times with challenging weather would be to offer some type of transportation service or initiative that gives employees the option of having alternative transportation options to get to and from work.
 This could be in the form of a carpool program or a shuttle bus.
 During intense weather conditions, these options will allow employees various options that can be both safer and less stressful.
 As there are many forms that additional resources can be offered, it is important that organizations invest in the support of their employees, especially times of high stress like during the holidays.
 This increases employee engagement and reduces stress, which can lead to a safer work environment.

 With the holiday season in full effect, it can be easy for anyone to get distracted – from the frontline workers up to executive leadership.
 Setting aside that extra time to think about how your company can take proactive steps to combat the distractions of the holidays might make the difference between an injury-free year and not.
-By reducing demands and increasing resources, however big or small those changes might be, your organization will be committing to your employees’ levels of engagement and safety.
+At Propulo Consulting, by reducing demands and increasing resources, however big or small those changes might be, your organization will be committing to your employees’ levels of engagement and safety.
 What a wonderful gift to give!
 So, what will you do to keep your employees engaged and safe during the holidays?